danielzcoelho/node-weatherApp/README.md

 # node-weatherApp
-Node application to learn asynchronous http requests

-Node application to learn async tasks with callbacks and promises
+Node application to learn asynchronous http requests with callbacks and promises